Brian-Pho/Textbook-Notes/content/posts/books/peak/index.md

 ## Chapter 9: Where Do We Go from Here?

 - Experiment on deliberate practice.
-- The non control group had to
+- The non-control group had to
     - Before class they had to read assigned sections ann then complete a short quiz about the reading.
     - They had discussions.
     - Think of Make It Stick